maayanassraf/Segole/README.md

 1. Clone this project using the command `git clone 'repo-url'`.
 2. Install ansible (if not already installed) by `sudo apt install ansible`.
 3. Enter the project's locally created folder.
-4. Change in the `main.yaml` file under the `deployment` folder the `tag` variable to the desired version for running the app (you can keep the current configuration- already the valued version of latest deployment, or you can look for existing images in [Segole Docker Hub repo](https://hub.docker.com/repository/docker/maayanassraf/segole/general)).
+4. Change in the `main.yaml` file, under the `deployment` folder, the `tag` variable to the desired version for running the app
+   (you can keep the current configuration- already the valued version of latest image, or you can look for existing images in [Segole Docker Hub repo](https://hub.docker.com/repository/docker/maayanassraf/segole/general)).
-5. Change in the `main.yaml` file under the `deployment` folder the `ansible_become_user` to desired local admin user for running specific tasks as admmin.
+5. Change in the `main.yaml` file, under the `deployment` folder, the `ansible_become_user` to desired local admin user for running specific tasks as admmin.
 6. Create your own encrypted `ansible_become_password` using the command `ansible-vault encrypt_string ''your-encripted-password'' --name 'ansible_become_password'` for using the become method for running specific tasks as root.
-7. While running this command you will be asked to enter a vault password - saves this password locally in a file named `vault_password.txt` under the `deployment` directory.
+7. While running this command you will be asked to enter a vault password - saves this password locally in a file named `vault_password.txt`, under the `deployment` directory.
 8. Take the output from the above `ansible-vault` command and replace the `ansible_become_password` variable under the `main.yaml` file with your own generated value.
 9. Run in your terminal the command: `ansible-playbook deployment/main.yaml --vault-password-file deployment/vault_password.txt`.